btakita/philosophy/src/love.md

 This philosophy expands the scope of love to include any entity exhibiting the characteristics of love.

+Love can be toward entities within the same scope, entities in an encompassing scope, and entities in a smaller scope.
+"Loving God" is equivalent to loving the entity of the larger scope.

 Examples include:

 * [Sexual Reproduction](./sexual-reproduction.md) between two entities to create offspring with their shared DNA
 * Self-love, where the entity love itself & all of the entities that makes up the entity
 * Love of [God](./god.md) involving loving [Existence](./existence.md)
+* Actions of an entity that promote the healthy growth of another entity